dakrone/cheshire/README.md

 ;; Decoding remains the same, you are responsible for doing custom decoding.
 ```

+In version 3.0.0, custom encoding first attempts to encode the object
+using the core encoding (because it would be faster).
+If the encoding
+fails, it uses the custom encoding mechanics to encode the JSON.
+If
+this is undesirable, use the `generate-string*`, `generate-stream*`
+and `generate-smile*` methods to overwrite this.

 Custom (slower) and Core (faster) encoding can be mixed and matched by
 requiring both namespaces and using the custom one only when you need
 to encode custom classes.
 The API methods for cheshire.core and
-cheshire.custom are exactly the same (except for add-encoder and
+cheshire.custom are exactly the same (except for add-encoder,
-remove-encoder in the custom namespace).
+remove-encoder and the methods ending with '*' in the custom
+namespace).

+### Aliases

 There are also a few aliases for commonly used functions: